Where We Be

 attraction after Petra and for good reason.

-There's just something romantic about the idea
+ere's just something romantic

-to explore one of the world's great deserts not
+appealing about getting to explore one of the

-only by camel but by jeep.
-By camel is fun for
+jeep.
+By camel is fun for the sheer novelty of it,

-the sheer novelty of it, but a jeep tour lets you
+but a jeep tour lets you range further afield and

-range further afield and see the best the desert
+see the best the desert has to offer.

 We particularly enjoyed our jeep tour because